skarabayev/myfindir.online/README.md

 This is website for business consulting services of myfindir.online company.
 Services including: corporate finance, operational management and IT consulting.

-# The design of the webpage is made by:
+# The design of the webpage is made by template:

 Paradigm Shift by HTML5 UP
 html5up.net | @ajlkn